How to Care for Baby Snapping Turtles

 Things You Will Need

-If you decide you want to keep a baby snapping turtle, here is some things that you will need:
+If you decide you want to keep a baby snapping turtle, here are some things that you will need:

 - A tank.
-A ten gallon fish tank would be perfect for now; however, when your turtle grows to be 8 inches long, you'll need to consider moving it outside or upgrading to a 55 gallon container.
-The baby turtles need an island to rest on but adults don't.
+A 10-gallon fish tank would be perfect for now; however, when your turtle grows to be 8 inches long, you'll need to consider moving it outside or upgrading to a 55-gallon container.
+The baby turtles need an island to rest on, but adults don't.